DeanLight/spannerlib/tutorials/Advanced usage.md

 2. optimization that removes project nodes that get relation with one column.

-We will demonsrate how to implement the second example.
+We will demonstrate how to implement the second example.

 ```python
 from rgxlog.engine.state.graphs import TermGraphBase, TermNodeType